Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

 &nbsp;&nbsp;&nbsp;&nbsp;A. is incorrect.
 For streaming data, which is not the case in this scenario, use the df.writeStream method.
-Micro-batches rather than real-time processing of the data are used. `writeStream` its certanly use in streaming scenarios but it doesnt´t offer same leverl of control or customization for batch-wise processing as `foreachBatch`.
+Micro-batches rather than real-time processing of the data are used. `writeStream` its certanly use in streaming scenarios but it doesntÂ´t offer same leverl of control or customization for batch-wise processing as `foreachBatch`.
 It is more suitable for direct streamming writes withou complex per-batch logic

 &nbsp;&nbsp;&nbsp;&nbsp;B. is correct.
 The df.foreachBatch method offers fine-grained control over the data writing process.